 The context document should provide the background to the main body of the report.
+It will mainly be used by people that are familiarizing themselves with the Gulf of Maine.
 As mentioned previously, the context document should be relatively static, without a need to update it too often (perhaps once every 10 years).
 It could include the following:

 - Introduction

 - Background

 - Description of the Study Area

 - Purpose of the SOER

 - Methodology

 - Reporting Requirements

 - Reporting Framework

 - Natural Conditions

 - Geology, Geomorphology and Sedimentology

-- Oceanographic Conditions
+- o Oceanographic Conditions

-- Ecosystems, Habitats, Fauna and Flora
+- o Ecosystems, Habitats, Fauna and Flora

 - Socio-Economic Overview

 - Historical Context

 - Economic Overview

 - Social and Cultural Context.

 - Environmental Management in the Gulf of Maine

-- o Governance Overview
+- Governance Overview

 - o Identification of Issues (may include summary of issues from theme papers).